shaloo/docs.arcana/docs/onboard-validators.md

 !!! caution "Follow Start Ceremony"

-      Start the node **only** when you have set up the validator secret and shared the Node Address with the Arcana Team.
+      Start the node **only** when you have set up the validator secret and shared the Node Address with the {{config.extra.arcana.company_name}} Team.

 ### Step 3: Start Ceremony

 Validator DKG nodes cannot be started individually; all participating nodes must start at the same time for the protocol to work properly.
 Keep an eye on this space for updates on when to start your DKG node as a validator.

-The key generation begins only when **all** the nodes in the DKG subsystem, Arcana DKG nodes, and all validator DKG nodes, have joined in.
+The key generation begins only when **all** the nodes in the DKG subsystem, {{config.extra.arcana.company_name}} DKG nodes, and all validator DKG nodes, have joined in.

 ### Step 4: Start Validator Node